marmicode/cookbook/apps/cookbook/docs/angular/testing/01-vitest/01-why-vitest.md

 - [Jest](https://jestjs.io/)
 - [Vitest](https://vitest.dev/)
-- [Web Test Runner](https://modern-web.dev/docs/test-runner/overview/) (_While promising, Web Test Runner is still in its early stages so we will not consider it in this comparison._)
+- [Web Test Runner](https://modern-web.dev/docs/test-runner/overview/) (_While promising, Web Test Runner is still in its early stages, so we will not consider it in this comparison._)

 While both Jest and Vitest are mature and widely used in the web ecosystem, Jest has been massively adopted by the Angular community for many years.
 However, **Vitest is gaining traction and is fixing many of the pain points that Angular developers have been facing with Jest**.